MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 ---
 # Windows and containers

-Containers are a technology for packaging and running apps--including Windows apps--across diverse environments on-premises and in the cloud.
+Containers are a technology for packaging and running apps–including Windows apps–across diverse environments on-premises and in the cloud.
 Containers provide a lightweight, isolated environment that makes apps easier to develop, deploy, and manage.
 Containers start and stop quickly, making them ideal for applications that need to rapidly adapt to changing demand or cluster node availability.
 The lightweight nature of containers also make them a useful tool for increasing the density and utilization of your infrastructure.

 ![](media/about-3-box.png)

 Microsoft, Windows, and Azure help you develop and deploy applications in containers:

-- <strong>Run Windows-based or Linux-based containers on Windows 10</strong> for development and testing by using [Docker Desktop](https://store.docker.com/editions/community/docker-ce-desktop-windows), which makes use of containers functionality built-in to Windows.
+- <strong>Run Windows-based or Linux-based containers on Windows 10</strong> for development and testing using [Docker Desktop](https://store.docker.com/editions/community/docker-ce-desktop-windows), which makes use of containers functionality built-in to Windows.
 Later, you can deploy to Windows Server, which also natively supports running containers.
 - <strong>Develop, test, publish, and deploy Windows-based containers</strong> using the [powerful container support in Visual Studio](https://docs.microsoft.com/visualstudio/containers/overview), which includes support for Docker, Docker Compose, Kubernetes, Helm, and other useful technologies; or with [Visual Studio Code](https://code.visualstudio.com/docs/azure/docker), which supports most of the same technologies.
 - <strong>Publish your apps as container images</strong> to the public DockerHub for others to use, or to the private [Azure Container Registry](https://azure.microsoft.com/services/container-registry/) for your org's own development and deployment, pushing and pulling directly from within VisualStudio and VisualStudio Code.
-- <strong>Deploy containers at scale in the cloud</strong> on Azure or other clouds:
+- <strong>Deploy containers at scale on Azure</strong> or other clouds:

   - Pull your app (container image) from a container registry, such as the Azure Container Registry, and then deploy and manage it at scale using an orchestrator such as [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/azure/aks/intro-kubernetes) (in preview for Windows-based apps) or [Azure Service Fabric](https://docs.microsoft.com/azure/service-fabric/).
-  - Containers are deployed to Azure virtual machines, which act as the Kubernetes cluster nodes.
+  - Azure Kubernetes Service deploys containers to Azure virtual machines, which act as the Kubernetes cluster nodes.
-  - The Azure virtual machines run either a customized Ubuntu Linux operating system image (if you're deploying a Linux-based app), or a customized Windows Server 2019 image (if you're deploying a Windows-based app).
+  - The Azure virtual machines run either a customized Windows Server 2019 image (if you're deploying a Windows-based app), or a customized Ubuntu Linux image (if you're deploying a Linux-based app).
 - <strong>Deploy containers on-premises</strong> by using [Azure Stack with the AKS Engine](https://docs.microsoft.com/azure-stack/user/azure-stack-kubernetes-aks-engine-overview) (in preview).
-You can also set up Kubernetes yourself on Windows Server, though the process is more complex.
+You can also set up Kubernetes yourself on Windows Server--for more, see [Kubernetes on Windows](../kubernetes/getting-started-kubernetes-windows.md).

 <!--